jarssoft/DvbMonitor/README.md

 ## Installation

-DvbMonitor runs on Java Runtime Environment on the Linux system.
+DvbMonitor runs on Java Runtime Environment (at least OpenJDK 11 and 17) on the Linux system.
 To receive television signal as Transport Stream you need the device and software for tuning.

 ## Using